Will Seahawks make a move with Kam Chancellor? And what might happen with Frank Clark and Russell Wilson?

 Corry noted this is regarded as an especially strong draft for pass rushers, which could influence how Seattle deals with Clark right now.

-“Maybe you go year-to-year with him,’’ Corry said.
+“Maybe you go year to year with him,’’ Corry said.
 “If there is ever a year to get a pass rusher in the draft this is it.
 This year you could maybe get a guy in the mid-to-late 20s that most years goes in the mid-teens.’’

 RUSSELL WILSON